awslabs/slapo/docs/source/setup/index.rst

 For developers, you can also install Slapo from source, and the change to the codebase will directly take effect when importing the package.

 .. code-block:: console

   $ git clone https://github.com/awslabs/slapo.git slapo
   $ cd slapo
   $ pip install -e ".[dev]"

 To verify the installation, you can run the following command.
-If no output is printed, you installed Slapo successfully!
+If no output is printed, you have installed Slapo successfully!

 .. code-block:: console

   $ python -c "import slapo"